protocol/FilecoinGreen-tools/0003-FGTP-Filecoin-Electricity-Estimator.md

 Filecoin Electricity Estimator

 ## Abstract
-Model for estimating the electiricty use of Filecoin using on-chain activity
+Model for estimating the electricty use of Filecoin using on-chain activity

 ## Authors
 redransil